RiyadhAlzahrani/Converting_Images/README.md

-This simple script in Python
+This Simple script in Python
 Convert images formats

+Libraries in the Script:
+os,
-The Libraries used in this script: os posixpath --> splitext
+posixpath --> splitext,
-PIL
+PIL.